steam3d/MagicPods.app/static/wiki/docs/report-issue.md

 # Report issue

 1. Prepare log files. `Open MagicPods`, go to `Support` page and click on `Debug log`.
 Add all text files in the open folder to the ZIP archive.
 2. Describe your problem (A clear and concise description of the problem you are facing).
 Describe the steps you tried to solve the problem yourself (optional).
-If you are using a laptop please specify the model.
+If you are using a laptop, please specify the model.
 3. Add screenshots or video if it helps to better understand your problem

 # Using github